Thrum CLI Reference

 --intent Initial work intent

 Requires --role and --module (via flags or THRUM_ROLE/THRUM_MODULE env vars).
+The --runtime value is written to preferred_runtime in the identity file.

 The THRUM_NAME environment variable takes priority over the --name flag.